classycodeoss/dot-jenkins/README.md

 To automate this, a supervisord configuration is located in the the ```etc``` subdirectory.
 The configuration assumed that dot-jenkins was installed using the Ansible playbook, and is located in ```/opt/dot-jenkins``` and gets its configuration from ```/etc/dot-jenkins.cfg```

+# Developing

+The project includes a hardware fake, and uses it instead of relying on a RasperryPi and Display-O-Tron to be available.
+The hardware fake is used automatically if the ```controller.py``` scripts detects that it is *not* running on a RaspberryPi.